dfamonteiro/blog/blog/content/posts/perfect-handover.md

 !["Sequence diagram of TryReceiveAsync() first, followed by TrySendAsync()"](/images/perfect-handover/ReceiveSend.excalidraw.svg)

 The boxes with dashed lines indicate who holds the `QueueLock`.
-The `1.` `2.` `3.` refer to the algorithm explanations from the previous chapter.
+The `1.` `2.` `3.` annotations refer to the algorithm explanations from the previous chapter.

 ## Convincing yourself that the code actually works

 Writing multithreaded code is not that hard - what's difficult is making sure that the code works under all circumstances!
-This requires you to think of every possible deadlock scenario, every possible race condition and ensuring that they are all accounted for.[^4]
+This requires you to think of every possible deadlock scenario, every possible race condition and ensuring that they are all accounted for.[^3]

-[^4]: There are formal methods for validating concurrent algorithms, but in this blog post we will be taking a much more informal approach to making sure that our algorithm works.
+[^3]: There are formal methods for validating concurrent algorithms, but in this blog post we will be taking a much more informal approach to making sure that our algorithm works.

 With this in mind, let's consider some potentially problematic scenarios: